hsh2001/apple-dark-mode/README.en.md

       media="(prefers-color-scheme: dark)">
 ```

-Define  above-mentioned `darkModeSwitch`function.
-Here, we will manipulate the `link` properties of the `media` element.
+And define the `darkModeSwitch` function above.
+In this, you will manipulate the attribute of `media` in the `link` tag.
 ```javascript
 function darkModeSwitch(status) {
   document